ruby/debug/README.md

 If you want to use TCP/IP for the remote debugging, you need to specify the port and host with `--port` like `rdbg --open --port 12345` and it binds to `localhost:12345`.

-To connect to the debugeee, you need to specify the port.
+To connect to the debuggee, you need to specify the port.

 ```shell
 $ rdbg --attach 12345